Distributionally Robust Optimal Auction Design under Mean Constraints: Robustly Optimal Second-price Auction

-As it turns out, $\phi({\bf v};G^{*})\geq L(\mathbf{v})$ for all $\mathbf{v}\in V$ and $\phi=L$ on the support of $F^{*}$, satisfying the conditions of Lemma \ref{lem:duality}.
+One can check that $\phi({\bf v};G^{*})\geq L(\mathbf{v})$ for all $\mathbf{v}\in V$ and $\phi=L$ on the support of $F^{*}$, satisfying the conditions of Lemma \ref{lem:duality}.
 The left panel of Figure \ref{fig:hyperplane_support} visualizes how $\phi$ and $L$ satisfy this requirement for the case of $m=1/2$.
-Lemma \ref{lem:duality} guarantees that $F^{*}$ will be a best response to $G^{*}$ and due to the construction of $F^{*}$, which makes the sender indifferent across all reserve prices, $G^{*}$ is a best response to $F^{*}$.
+Lemma \ref{lem:duality} guarantees that $F^{*}$ will be a best response to $G^{*}$.
+Recall that $F^{*}$ was constructed to make the seller indifferent across all reserve prices $p\in[\alpha,1)$ and thus $G^{*}$ is a best response to $F^{*}$.
 Thus, we have found an equilibrium for the two-bidder game with symmetric mean constraints.

 Two differences emerge with the introduction of the second bidder (compared to the monopoly pricing equilibrium in \citet{carrasco2018optimalselling}).
 First, as mentioned earlier, the seller puts mass strictly below the support of the marginal distribution of $F$.
 Second, the marginal distribution of $F$ has two mass points, one at the upper bound $v=1$ (as in the single buyer equilibrium), and one at the lower bound $\alpha$ (unlike the single buyer equilibrium).\footnote{As mentioned before, the marginal distribution of the optimal $F^{*}$ is outside the class of marginal distributions considered in \citet{He2019RobustlyOptimal}, which does not allow for mass points.
 The authors also require that $xf(x)$ is weakly increasing in $x$, where $f$ is the exogenously given density.
 Even in the region where the marginal distribution admits density $h$, the density fails this condition: $vh(v)=\frac{\alpha}{v^{2}}v=\frac{\alpha}{v}$, which is decreasing in $v$.}